bhisaac/5eFP/5eFP-SRD.md

 ## Reaction

-Certain game features, spells, and situations require you to discard your reaction.
+Certain game features, spells, and situations require you to discard your reaction to complete.
 A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.

 The opportunity attack is the most common type of reaction.